Republican Party of Georgia

 The Republican Party of Georgia (საქართველოს რესპუბლიკური პარტია), commonly known as the Republicans (რესპუბლიკელები, resp'ublik'elebi), is a political party in Georgia active since 1978.
 Until March 2016, the party was a part of the Georgian Dream coalition that won the 2012 election, defeating the United National Movement.
-Currently it is in opposition to Georgian Dream as part of the UNM-led Strength Is in Unity coalition.
+Currently it is in opposition to Georgian Dream as part of the Coalition for Change coalition.

 The party was not represented in the Parliament of Georgia elected in the Georgian legislative elections of 2008, and only maintained its representation in Tbilisi City Assembly and Adjara's Supreme Council.
-The current chairperson is Khatuna Samnidze, elected in November 2013.
 The party's declared platform includes the reforms of local self-governance, economy and a free and independent judiciary system.
 It supports Georgia's pro-Western line and bids to join the NATO and European Union.

 History

 The Republican Party of Georgia emerged as an underground political organization in then-Soviet Georgia on May 21, 1978, and campaigned for an independent Georgia, human rights and free market economy.
 However, the party's leading members were arrested by the Soviet State Security Committee (KGB) between 1983 and 1984 and imprisoned on charges of "anti-Soviet campaign and propaganda."
-In Georgia's first multi-party elections on October 28, 1990, the Republicans won 3 seats in the Supreme Council of Georgia and joined the Democratic Center faction which was in opposition to the Round Table-Free Georgia majority and its leader Zviad Gamsakhurdia.
+In Georgia's first multi-party elections on October 28, 1990, the Republicans won three seats in the Supreme Council of Georgia and joined the Democratic Center faction which was in opposition to the Round Table-Free Georgia majority and its leader Zviad Gamsakhurdia.
 In June 1991, the party garnered 20% of votes in Georgia's southwestern autonomous republic of Adjara where they turned into a major opposition to Aslan Abashidze's increasingly authoritarian regime.
 After Gamsakhurdia's fall in a coup in January 1992, the Republicans were represented in a provisional State Council of Georgia, and formed a 10-member opposition faction in the Parliament of Georgia elected on October 11, 1992, but failed to obtain any seat in the next two parliamentary elections on 1995 and 1999, respectively.
 Yet, many members of the party remained energetically engaged in civil society and criticized Eduard Shevardnadze's increasingly unpopular government.

 In 2002, the party forged an alliance with Mikheil Saakashvili's United National Movement (UNM) and shared its success in the 2002 local and 2003 parliamentary elections.
-The party was instrumental in the 2003 Rose Revolution which forced Shevardnadze into resignation, and played a prominent role in Aslan Abashidze's removal during the 2004 Adjara crisis.
-The Republicans ran independently in the Adjarian legislative election in June 2004, but managed to secure only 3 seats in Adjara's 30-member Supreme Council.
+The party was instrumental in the 2003 Rose Revolution which overthrew Shevardnadze's pro-Russian regime, and played a prominent role in Aslan Abashidze's removal during the 2004 Adjara crisis.
+The Republicans ran independently in the Adjarian legislative election in June 2004, but managed to secure only three seats in Adjara's 30-member Supreme Council.
 The party accused the UNM of having rigged the election and the dispute resulted in the final split between the former allies.
 In 2005, the Republican members of Georgia's parliament united with the Conservative Party of Georgia and a few non-partisan MPs into the opposition Democratic Front faction led by Davit Berdzenishvili, the party's veteran member.